Say goodbye to the everyday ballpoint pen and welcome the best affordable fountain pen.

 Platinum Plaisir Fountain Pen

-The Platinum Plaisir fountain pen, despite its name making you think otherwise, is inexpensive.
+The No products found. fountain pen, despite its name making you think otherwise, is inexpensive.

 It has an aluminium pen body with a shiny flourish along the metal pieces on the cap.
 The aluminium design makes for a good quality pen that feels light in the hand.